Gluten Free Berry and Apple Pie

 - For the apple side crumble: Combine flour, sugar, cinnamon, nutmeg, and salt in small bowl and whisk to combine.
 Cut butter into small pieces and then use a pastry cutter or your hands to work the butter.
 Keep crumbling everything together until it looks like a coarse meal.
 Stir in walnuts if using.
 Cover and refrigerate until ready to use.

 - Spoon the berry filling into one half of the pie.
 Place apple slices into the other half, overlapping them so they're packed tightly.
 Sprinkle the crumble over the apple half.

 - Place the pie on the pizza stone or baking sheet and bake at 375°F for 40 minutes.
 If the pie isn't done after 40 minutes, reduce oven to 350 and bake for another 10-15 minutes, until both sides are bubbling — especially the berries.

 - Allow the pie to cool at least 2 hours to let the fruit set.
+(I know you want to skip this step, but it's important!)
 Pie is best served slightly warm (you can warm it in the oven again if you like), and can be stored in the refrigerator for up to a week.